 Topical tretinoin is a generic form of the acne medication Retin-A. In the United States, purchasing topical tretinoin requires a prescription.
-The only retinoid medication that can be purchased over the counter is adapalene (Differin).
+The only retinoid medication that can be purchased over the counter (OTC) is adapalene (Differin).

 Tretinoin is a retinoid, meaning it’s a form of vitamin A. Retinoids stimulate cell turnover on your skin.
 Dead skin cells are cleared off your skin more quickly as new skin cells rise to the surface.